yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

 - Covariate shift shouldn't be a problem if we make sure that the distribution of our data set is similar to the task we are modeling.
 That is, the test set is similar to our training site in terms of how it's distributed.
 - Batch normalization smooth the cost function and reduces the effect of internal covariate shift.
 It's used to speed up and stabilize training.
+- Batch norm introdues learnable shift and scale factors.
+- During tests, the running statistics from training are used.
 - In TensorFlow and PyTorch all we have to do is create a layer called batch norm, and then when our model is put into the test mode, the running statistics will be computed over the whole data set for us.